Roman-Bureacov/TCSS-360-Game/CourseProjectDeliverable/ClosingNotes.md

 * Game balancing isn't very good.
 * Dungeon generation isn't as robust as it should be.
 * Extendability of the project is difficult, due to dependency structure.
+* Rolling was never implemented, it was supposed to be a core feature.

 ## Work Done